What are the VOSB and SDVOSB Verifications?

-The SDVOSB certification is specifically designed to assist service-disabled veterans with their small businesses by establishing sole-source contracts and set aside opportunities.
-The program provides procuring agencies with the authority to set acquisitions aside for exclusive competition among service disabled veteran owned small business concerns.
+The VOSB and the SDVOSB are both specifically designed to assist veterans with their small businesses by establishing sole-source contracts and set aside opportunities that are issued by the VA.
+The program provides the VA with the authority to set acquisitions aside for exclusive competition among veteran-owned small business concerns.
+Veteran-Owned Businesses can apply for government contracts as well as take part in prime contractor partnerships with a 10% pricing preference.

 Eligibility is based on the following criteria:

-- The SDVOSB must meet the SBA’s criteria as a small business under the North American Industry Classification System (NAICS) code assigned to the procurement
+- The Veteran owned business must meet the SBA’s criteria as a small business under the North American Industry Classification System (NAICS) code assignment

-- The SDV must unconditionally own 51% of the SDVOSB
+- The veteran must unconditionally own 51% of their business

-- The SDV must control the management and daily operations of the SDVOSB
+- The veteran must control the management and daily operations of the business

-- The SDV must hold the highest managerial position in the SDVOSB
+- The veteran must hold the highest managerial position in the business

-Conditions for award include providing Department of Defense Form 214 which is issued upon a military service member’s retirement, separation, or discharge from active duty, as well as a letter from the US Department of Veteran’s Affairs stating that you are indeed service disabled, or discharge papers from the branch of service that you were in stating that you have a service-connected disability.
+With regard to the SDVOSB, conditions for award include providing the Department of Defense Form 214 which is issued upon a military service member’s retirement, separation, or discharge from active duty, as well as a letter from the US Department of Veteran’s Affairs stating that you are indeed service-disabled, or discharge papers from the branch of service that you were in stating that you have a service-connected disability.

-Contact us today to see how we can help you with your SDVOSB Certification!
+Contact us today to see how we can help you with your VOSB or SDVOSB Certification!

 Learn More About Our SBA and SDVOB Certification Services